Time limit for payment of extension and validation fees

-Under the applicable national provisions of the extension states, the extension fee must be paid
+Under the applicable national provisions of the extension and validation states, the extension or validation fee must be paid

-If the fee for an extension state has not been paid within the corresponding period, the applicant can still pay the extension fee together with a 50% surcharge
+If the fee for an extension or validation state has not been paid within the corresponding basic period (see items (i) and (ii) above), the applicant can still pay the extension or validation fee together with a 50% surcharge

 within a grace period of two months from expiry of the basic period for payment; or